GitauHarrison/notes/web_development/personal_blog/flask_web_forms.md

     {% endif %}
 {% endwith %}
 ```
 `get_flashed_messages()` from flask is used to return all the registered flash messages.
 We assign all these messages to `messages` using the `with` construct.
 If messages exist, then we loop through all those registered messages and display each one of them that is available.
-Once these messages are requested once using `get_flashed_messages()`, then they are removed from the messages list.
+These messages are requested once using `get_flashed_messages()`, then they are removed from the messages list.
 They will appear only once in the `flash` command.

-We will add this flash messages to our article template right before the comments section, such that whenever a successful post is made, the flashed message will appear within the comments section only.
+We will add these flash messages to our article template right before the comments section, such that whenever a successful post is made, the flashed message will appear on top of the comments section only.

 app/templates/flask_webforms.html
 ```html